bxlab/cmdb-quantbio/assignments/bootcamp/extend_bed_parser/assignment/index.md

     - For bed9 and bed12 formatted files, verify that comma-separated entries are converted into lists whose entries are of the correct data type

-    - For bed9, verify that there are 3 integers for the itemRGB entries make special note of the fact that UCSC adds an extra comma on the blockSizes and blockStarts lists which needs to be stripped
+      - For bed9, verify that there are 3 integers for the itemRGB entries.

+      - Make special note of the fact that UCSC adds an extra comma on the blockSizes and blockStarts lists which needs to be stripped

       - For bed12, make sure that the lengths of blockSizes and blockStarts match blockCount

     Make sure your script adheres to the following: